intel-iot-devkit/intel-iot-examples-datastore/README.md

 ## Routes

-Two routes are made available, both with basic token auth:
+Two sets of routes are made available, both with basic token auth.

-- **GET /:key** - gets the value of a key
-- **POST /:key** - sets a key to a value provided in POST body

 To authorize, provide the AUTH_TOKEN in the `X-Auth-Token` HTTP header.

+#### Counter

+The counter routes are used to increment an increasing counter.

+- **GET /counter/:key** - gets the current value of a counter
+- **GET /counter/:key/inc** - increments a counter by 1

+#### Logger

+The logger routes wrap redis lists, and are used to keep a linear backlog of values.

+- **GET /logger/:key** - gets the latest value of a log
+- **PUT /logger/:key** - adds a value to a log (`value` param in POST body)
+- **GET /logger/:key/all** - returns all values of a log